 Hear Elvis's version on: I'm 10,000 Years Old: Elvis Country; Walk A Mile In My Shoes—The Essential 70's Masters Disc 3

-Bob's big success with "Faded Love" came in 1950, but his original recording of the number was made on the Tiffany label four years earlier.
+Bob Wills was born on 6 March, 1905, near Kosse, in Texas.
+He formed the Texas Playboys in 1934 in Oklahoma and radio exposure made him a star in the southwestern states of the USA.
+His big success with "Faded Love" came in 1950, but he first recorded the number on the Tiffany label four years earlier.
 The song was originally just a fiddle tune, made up by Bob Wills' father, John Wills.
-His 1946 original on the Tiffany label was an instrumental version.
-Later Bob provided the words together with his bother, Billy Jack, and in 1950 he recorded the vocal version.c
+His 1946 recording for Tiffany was an instrumental version, not intended for commercial release: the Tiffany label produced "transcriptions" or prepackaged radio shows, which were recorded onto 16-inch discs.
+Later, however, Bob provided the words together with his bother, Billy Jack, and on 27 April, 1950, he recorded the vocal version that stands as the original commercial version and which was released on MGM K10786.
+Bob Wills died on 13 May, 1975.

 Written by: Pointer; Pointer